Specific Operations Risk Assessment (SORA)

 Transition from SORA 2.0 to SORA 2.5

-EASA Executive Decision on SORA 2.5 has entered into force on 30.09.2025.
-Until 01.04.2026 (6-months transition period), the FOCA will continue accepting applications based on SORA 2.0.
-Authorisations issued by the FOCA based on SORA 2.0 remain valid until 30.09.2027, or until their specified expiry date.
+The EASA Executive Decision related to SORA 2.5 entered into force on 30.09.2025.
+As of 01.04.2026, all new SORA applications in Switzerland must be submitted in accordance with SORA 2.5.
+Authorisations issued by FOCA on the basis of SORA 2.0 remain valid until their indicated expiry date.

-Step 1– Ensure that the SORA process suits your needs
+1. Ensure that the SORA process suits your needs

 If none of the above cases applies, the SORA process can be applied.